-- 1 Click [Sort Sequences] in the Spreadsheet group of the Home tab, or double-click the tab for an existing sequence.
-(If you are using classic view, select Estimate Information from the Takeoff menu). - 2 Click on the Spreadsheet Sequences tab.
+- 1 Click [Sort Sequences] in the Spreadsheet group of the Home tab, or double-click the tab for an existing sequence. - 2 Click on the Spreadsheet Sequences tab.

-Figure 27: Spreadsheet Sequences Tab of the Estimate Information Window
+Figure 25: Spreadsheet Sequences Tab of the Estimate Information Window

 - 3 Select a sequence number from the list in the Sequence box and select a sequence element from the Available Elements list. - 4 Type a brief description of the sequence in the box to the right of the Sequence box (optional).